learnbyexample/cli-computing/cli_computing.md

 ## df

 The `df` command gives you the space usage of file systems. `df` without path arguments will give information about all the currently mounted file systems.
-You can specify `.` to get information only for the current filesystem:

 ```bash
 $ df .